openanalytics/editbl/editbl/README.md

 ## Get started

+You can play around with a [live demo](https://openanalytics.github.io/editbl/).

-Choose a dataset of your liking and use `eDT` to interactively explore and modify it!
+Alternatively, choose your own dataset and use `eDT` to interactively explore and modify it:

 ```
 modifiedData <- editbl::eDT(mtcars)